 Our message is clear: Jeffery Hale – Saint Brigid’s must remain an autonomous institution under community governance of so that it can effectively continue its leadership role in providing innovative, efficient, culturally and linguistically appropriate services to the English-speaking community.

 About Voice of English-speaking Québec

 VEQ is an autonomous, non-profit organization dedicated to the preservation of a dynamic English-speaking community in the Greater Québec City region and to the promotion of its interests.
-Please visit our website, veq.ca, or our Facebook page.
+Please visit our site and Facebook page to stay informed.

 For more information:

 Bill 10: An Act to modify the organization and governance of the health and social services network, in particular by abolishing the regional agencies

 Quebec, 31 octobre, 2014 – Le Devoir – « Vous ne pouvez avoir une meilleure écoute qu’aujourd’hui », a répondu le ministre de la Santé et des Services sociaux Gaétan Barrette aux leaders de la communauté anglophone venus lui faire part de leur inquiétude en lien avec la réforme du réseau de la santé.
 Ils craignent de perdre le contrôle de leurs hôpitaux.
 Read more…

 Quebec Community Groups Network appears before the Health and Social Services Commission at the National Assembly

 Quebec City, October 30, 2014 – National Assembly – To view the video footage, click here.